 - Revision facelifts – two to seven years

 - Skin-only facelifts – three to six years

 Facelift results: it depends on your lifestyle

 This is probably one of the most important factors, both before and after the procedure in question.
-If you have been or are a smoker, you’ve been hampering your bloodflow and accelerating the ageing process, which causes premature wrinkling.
+If you have been or are a smoker, you’ve been hampering your bloodflow and accelerating the aging process, which causes premature wrinkling.
 If you’re a heavy drinker, you’ve been dehydrating your skin – which means it won’t be as firm and supple as it should be.
 If you’re overweight, or have gone through extreme weight loss, you’ve sacrificed a modicum of skin elasticity.
 If you’ve been a sun-worshipper, that’s taken a lot out of your skin too.